gsmithline/Causal-Game-Analysis/README.md

 ### Motivation

 Multi-agent ecosystems are increasingly evaluated through empirical game-theoretic analysis (EGTA), where agents interact in a metagame and equilibrium analysis summarizes the ecosystem's strategic behavior.
-However, standard equilibrium analysis only reveals what happens at the equilibrium — not which agents causally drive it.
+However, standard equilibrium analysis only reveals what happens at the equilibrium,not which agents causally drive it.
 Nash equilibrium is known to violate independence of irrelevant alternatives (IIA): removing a strategy outside the equilibrium support can change the equilibrium entirely.
-This means that adding or removing a strategy — even one outside the equilibrium support — can shift which equilibrium is selected and alter its welfare, fairness, or cooperation properties.
+This means that adding or removing a strategy,even one outside the equilibrium support,can shift which equilibrium is selected and alter its welfare, fairness, or cooperation properties.
 A strategy that does not rank highest on any individual metric may nonetheless drive higher cooperation or welfare at equilibrium through its strategic interactions with other agents.
 Standard EGTA has no tools to detect these effects.
 Measuring cooperation and social welfare in multi-agent systems has been a longstanding goal, with various metrics proposed for quantifying agent behavior (e.g., cooperation rates, social welfare, fairness indices).
 As LLMs are increasingly deployed as autonomous agents in strategic settings, understanding how their presence affects emergent cooperation and welfare in multi-agent populations is of growing practical importance.
-We contribute an alternate framing: rather than measuring cooperation as a property of individual agents, we measure each agent's *causal contribution* to cooperation and welfare at equilibrium — asking not "how cooperative is this agent?" but "how much does this agent's presence cause the equilibrium to be more cooperative?"
+We contribute an alternate framing: rather than measuring cooperation as a property of individual agents, we measure each agent's *causal contribution* to cooperation and welfare at equilibrium,asking not "how cooperative is this agent?" but "how much does this agent's presence cause the equilibrium to be more cooperative?"

-As multi-agent competitions scale — from Kaggle's [Game Arena](https://www.kaggle.com/game-arena) where LLMs compete in Werewolf, Poker, and Chess, to PSRO-trained leagues like AlphaStar — the need for causal evaluation grows: practitioners need to know not just which agents win, but which agents' presence shapes the ecosystem's equilibrium behavior.
+As multi-agent competitions scale,from Kaggle's [Game Arena](https://www.kaggle.com/game-arena) where LLMs compete in Werewolf, Poker, and Chess, to PSRO-trained leagues like AlphaStar,the need for causal evaluation grows: practitioners need to know not just which agents win, but which agents' presence shapes the ecosystem's equilibrium behavior.

 ### Framework

 We introduce a counterfactual credit assignment framework for empirical metagames that measures each agent's causal contribution to equilibrium outcomes via leave-one-out analysis and Harsanyi interaction dividends, with paired bootstrap inference for statistical significance.
-We address the challenge of multiple equilibria — which renders LOO effects solver-dependent — through CURB welfare intervals that bound the range of equilibrium outcomes across stable basins, separating strategic uncertainty from statistical uncertainty.
+We address the challenge of multiple equilibria,which renders LOO effects solver-dependent,through CURB welfare intervals that bound the range of equilibrium outcomes across stable basins, separating strategic uncertainty from statistical uncertainty.
 We extend the meta-game evaluation framework of Zun Li et al. and support multiple solution concepts (MENE, maxent CCE, max affinity entropy).

 ### Key Findings

-We evaluate across multiple domains — a multi-agent bargaining game with RL and LLM agents, and iterated matrix games (Prisoner's Dilemma, Hawk-Dove) — and find that individual performance diverges from ecosystem contribution, that solution concept choice qualitatively changes which agents are identified as important, and that agents outside the equilibrium support can have the largest causal effects — empirically confirming that IIA violations in metagames are not merely theoretical but have substantial consequences for multi-agent evaluation.
+We evaluate across multiple domains,a multi-agent bargaining game with RL and LLM agents, and iterated matrix games (Prisoner's Dilemma, Hawk-Dove),and find that individual performance diverges from ecosystem contribution, that solution concept choice qualitatively changes which agents are identified as important, and that agents outside the equilibrium support can have the largest causal effects,empirically confirming that IIA violations in metagames are not merely theoretical but have substantial consequences for multi-agent evaluation.

 ### Connection to Agent Importance in MARL

 Recent work on explainable multi-agent importance (EMAI, Xu et al. 2024) measures agent importance through counterfactual reasoning: randomize an agent's actions and measure the reward change.
-Our framework applies a similar counterfactual logic at the metagame level — but instead of randomizing actions uniformly, we evaluate outcomes at equilibrium under a chosen solution concept.
+Our framework applies a similar counterfactual logic at the metagame level,but instead of randomizing actions uniformly, we evaluate outcomes at equilibrium under a chosen solution concept.
 This grounds the counterfactual in strategic reasoning: the importance of an agent is measured by how its presence or absence affects the equilibrium behavior of the ecosystem, not just average performance.

 ## Installation